Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8s35osHP140.md

 ### Transcript

-> the stern gastrics did did you guys miss this just because i just talked about that at some point we are gonna be able to you're gonna be able to do something with the, , gas rocks in the game
+> the stern gastrics did did you guys miss this just because I just talked about that at some point we are gonna be able to you're gonna be able to do something with the, , gas rocks in the game